-While these discoveries and improvements have been going on in science, the wonder working power of the human mind has not been confined to it alone.
-But the arts also have demanded and received great accessions.
-The improvements of machinery and the application of the science of chemistry to the arts, have advanced them beyond all calculation.
+While these discoveries and improvements have been going on in science, the wonder-working power of the human mind has not But the arts also have demanded and been confined to it alone.
+The improvements of machinery and the received great accessions. application of the science of chemistry to the arts, have advanced them beyond all calculation.
 The certain knowledge of the science of colors, has taken the place of guess work in dyeing, and of exposure to the atmosphere, and the consumption of time in bleaching.
 The Jenny, the Throstle and the Mule, have been substituted for the ancient distaff and spinning wheel.
-The wind out-travelling Locomotive, has superceded its slow moving predecessors, the stage coach and Conestoga wagon.
+The wind out-travelling Locomotive, has superseded its slow moving predecessors, the stage coach and Conestoga waggon.
 And we are lost in astonishment, when we consider the increase within a short period, of the facilities for the dissemination of knowledge afforded by the press.
 Calculation here can hardly keep pace with improvement.